Stephanie Brown (character): Spoiler returns

 The General, now using the identity of Anarky, decides to plunge Gotham into anarchy by starting a citywide gang war, and Stephanie aids Robin in keeping order and defeating the General.
 Afterward, Robin reveals that he is aware that Stephanie had worked with the villains to help him become a better Robin under Batman's orders.
 He notes that her actions were successful, but her methods were questionable.
 No longer in love with Stephanie, Robin orders her to abandon the Spoiler identity as he can no longer trust her.

-In Batman and the Outsiders (vol. 2) #13, Batgirl recruits Spoiler and Vigilante to a new network of heroes that will replace Batman, who is missing after the Batman R.I.P. storyline.
+In Batman and the Outsiders #13, Batgirl recruits Spoiler and Vigilante to a new network of heroes that will replace Batman, who is missing after the Batman R.I.P. storyline.
 She is able to turn completely invisible while fighting the Vigilante, though Fabian Nicieza, current writer of the Robin title, said he knew nothing about it.
 However, in Gotham Gazette: Batman Alive, Nicieza incorporates the new ability, with Robin stating she stole the technology to make herself invisible.

-In Teen Titans (vol. 3) #66, Stephanie appeared as one of the potential candidates to help fill Miss Martian's vacant seat on the team's roster.
+In Teen Titans #66, Stephanie appeared as one of the potential candidates to help fill Miss Martian's vacant seat on the team's roster.
 She was drawn into a fight with Bombshell, who mocked her and accused her of being a coward.
 In the end, Robin revealed that Stephanie had not come to join the Titans, but instead to help him with his preparations to leave the team.

 In the Red Robin series, Stephanie and Dick Grayson (now, the new Batman, following Bruce Wayne's apparent death) become concerned about Tim after Dick transfers the mantle of Robin from Tim to Damian Wayne.
 Furious, Tim comes to believe that Bruce is still alive, and goes in search of him under the guise of Red Robin.
 When he cuts off all communication with the Bat-Family and the Teen Titans, Stephanie approaches Tim in his private base.
 This action, however, only infuriates Tim more.
 Kicking her in the chest after she sneaks up on him, he reiterates that he cannot trust her and orders her not to follow him on his mission, leading her to return to Gotham.